 Our New York Doctors Focus on Prevention

-Our NYC primary care and internal medicine doctors focus on prevention.
-It’s important to follow up regularly with your doctor to discuss which diagnostic and screening tests may be appropriate.
+Our Midtown medical care and internal medicine doctors focus on prevention.
+It’s essential to follow up regularly with your doctor to discuss which diagnostic and screening tests may be appropriate.
 Cancer screening allows our physicians to check for some forms of cancer in the body even without any symptoms.
-The goal of this to find early cancers that maybe be treatable and allow for a better outcome for patients.
+This exam is to find early cancers that may be treatable and allow for better patient outcomes.

-Cancer screening must be individualized based on your age, risk factors and family history and other factors.
+Cancer screening must be individualized based on age, risk factors, family history, and other factors.
 At Manhattan Primary Care, we attempt to work with you to find a plan and appropriate testing based on your needs and situation.

-Certain cancers that have approved testing include colon cancer, breast cancer, cervical cancer, prostate, lung cancer and others.
-Guidelines often change and patients need to be evaluated by a physician to give you the correct recommendations.
+Certain cancers with approved testing include colon cancer, breast cancer, cervical cancer, prostate, lung cancer, etc. Guidelines often change, and patients need to be evaluated by a physician to give them the correct recommendations.
 Prevention is our goal!
 We look forward to meeting you.

 Please make an appointment at our convenient locations in Midtown Manhattan or Upper East Side with our primary care physicians.
 You should always consult your physician to determine the appropriate screening tests and intervals.
 Guidelines change, and your doctor will customize the recommendation to your specific case to keep you in good health.
 Our general practitioners and internist doctors look forward to meeting you!Manhattan Primary Care Locations: Manhattan Primary Care (Upper East Side) 983 Park Ave, Ste 1D22, New York 10028